mihail911/mihail911.github.io/src/pages/articles/2021-20--01---Fake-News-Model-v1/index.md

 In this post, we will continue where our [previous post](/posts/performing-exploratory-data-analysis) left off and tackle the next step in building a machine learning project which is making our first fully functional training/evaluation pipeline.

-As a quick refresher, remember that our goal is to apply a data-driven solution to a problem taking it from initial setup through to deployment.
+As a quick refresher, remember that our goal is to apply a data-driven solution to the problem of fake news detection taking it from initial setup through to deployment.
 The phases we will conduct include the following:

 1. [Ideation, organizing your codebase, and setting up tooling](/posts/setting-up-a-machine-learning-project/)
 2. [Dataset acquisition and exploratory data analysis](/posts/performing-exploratory-data-analysis)